Skip to main content

 Leadership and knowledge see no level boundaries #

-Looking at titles to determine whether the person is knowledgeable or has the right perspectives is counterproductive.
-I treat everyone as someone who is extremely smart, passionate, knows more than I do, and is looking to make the products and experiences I work on better.
+Looking at titles to determine whether the person is knowledgeable or has the right perspective is counterproductive.
+I treat everyone as someone who is extremely smart, passionate about solving complex problems, knows more than I do, and is looking to make the products and experiences I work on better.

 Bias for action #